-You do not have to pay a copay or other costs for covered services under the Medicaid program.
-You must go to a doctor in Meridian Medicaid network, unless otherwise approved.
-If you go to a doctor that is not in Meridian Medicaid network and did not get approval to do so, you may have to pay for those services.
+You must go to a doctor in the Meridian Medicaid network, unless otherwise approved.
+If you go to a doctor that is not in the Meridian Medicaid network and did not get approval to do so, you may have to pay for those services.
+You should not get a bill from your doctor for covered services within the plan's network.
+If you have questions about how copays may apply to you, contact Member Services at 1-888-437-0606 (TTY/TDD: 711).